Cowen set to replace comic relief character Hurley on new season of Lost

 Although this figure may come as no surprise to most but almost 9 out of 10 tweets concerning our incumbent Taoiseach Brian Cowen are negative in nature according to TweetFeel.
-TweetFeel is service that combines real-time Twitter search with sentiment detection algorithms to determine whether a tweet is positive or negative.
+TweetFeel is a service that combines real-time Twitter search with sentiment detection algorithms to determine whether a tweet is positive or negative.

 We conducted our analysis for the keyword ‘Brian Cowen’ a short time ago with results showing that 88% of a selection of tweets mentioning Brian Cowen were seen as being negative.